-- Candidates in the Ed.S. (licensure) program in School Administration leading to a Mississippi State Administrator's License will be required to present a written and oral defense of their internship experience. - Candidates in the Ed.S. (licensure) program in School Administration leading to a Mississippi State Administrator's License must take and The School Leaders License Assessment (SLLA) before Belhaven can make recommendation for licensure, as it is a requirement by the State of Mississippi, as well as many other states.
+- Successful completion of the degree curriculum with a minimum program GPA of 3.00. - No more than one C or C+ grade is permitted in the course of the program. - Once a second grade of C is earned, a candidate must repeat one of those courses and earn a grade of B- or better.
+A course may not be taken more than two times. - Graduate education candidates are required to successfully complete all course Artifacts in order to confirm the knowledge base gained during the course of their plan of study.
+This requires articulating and demonstrating the ability to critically reflect, evaluate, analyze, and synthesize the content as applied in education and schooling today.
+See the Graduate School of Education Handbook for specific requirements. - Candidates in the Ed.S. (licensure) program in School Administration leading to a Mississippi State Administrator's License will be required to present a written and oral defense of their internship experience. - Candidates in the Ed.S. (licensure) program in School Administration leading to a Mississippi State Administrator's License must take and pass The School Leaders License Assessment (SLLA) before Belhaven can make recommendation for licensure, as it is a requirement by the State of Mississippi, as well as many other states.
 Taking the SLLA is not a requirement for graduation. - All credits applied toward the degree must have been completed within five years of starting at Belhaven.
 (No more than six semester hours of transfer graduate course work will be accepted.
 Transfer work must be from a regionally-accredited college or university and must have been completed within five (5) years of starting in Belhaven's program.) - Payment of all tuition and fees. - Applications for degree completion audits must be made online by the deadlines listed in the calendars at least eight months prior to the anticipated degree completion.
 Failure to do so on schedule may result in a delay in the ceremony participation or receipt of diploma.